bibonev/Me-myself-and-I/README.md

-# MyPortfolio
+# Me, myslef and I
-Website that describes myself, my experience and my interests.
+Website that describes me as a person, my experience and my interests.
+It helps you find out whether I am the right person for you or your organisation

+# Used technologies
+- Express
+- Angular
+- Node

+# APIs
+- GitHub